 SaaS PPC Campaigns Falling Flat?
-Here’s Our Exact PPC Optimization Process
+Here’s Our Exact SaaS PPC Optimization Process [Plus: Target CPC calculator]

-We’ve noticed that many SaaS companies make changes to their PPC campaigns too soon, and without ever having established a baseline to measure performance.
+We frequently see SaaS companies make changes to their PPC campaigns way too soon, and without ever having established a baseline to measure performance.

 They’ll wait a period of time — a day, a week, or sometimes a few hours — and say it’s not working because they’re not getting enough clicks, or the clicks are too expensive, or they’re not the right people.